 After overcoming my initial uncertainties, I have since been able to coordinate and facilitate partnership meetings on a quarterly basis and support many of our partners on independent initiatives that they are working on.
 I was even able to take the lead on planning and executing a statewide conference for town boards that were concerned with protecting and stewarding open space.
 Along with my team of fellow TerraCorps, we were able to provide these town volunteers forum to network, share ideas, and foster peer-to-peer learning.
 More than anything the workshops demonstrated that a small group of thoughtful and concerned citizen scientists can make a difference within their communities.
 While as a TerraCorps member I likely won’t be around to see the culmination of their community organizing efforts, knowing that we are all working towards a common goal makes gives me hope that we can each do our part to protect and steward the environment.

 While I am not from this bioregion and still do not consider this landscape to be my home, I have learned a great deal from serving as the Regional Collaboration Coordinator for the NQRLP and by serving alongside my fellow TerraCorps peers and colleagues at Mount Grace.
 With my year of service winding down to the last couple of months, I can earnestly say that I am grateful for having had the opportunity to learn on the fly and occasionally wander in the woods.
 If there is one lesson to be gleaned from my time at Mount Grace, it is that the behind the scenes work that goes into bringing people together makes all the difference for protecting the spaces that we love for one generation to the next.

-Michael McGrath is serving as a Regional Collaboration Coordinator at Mount Grace Land Trust for TerraCorps 2018-2019.
+Michael McGrath served as a Regional Collaboration Coordinator at Mount Grace Land Trust for TerraCorps 2018-2019.